February 9, 2017

 Regardless, I understood the importance behind knowing how hard to do each session, and what the purpose of the session was supposed to be.

 I don’t think I really appreciated how crucial training intensity was until I progressed from hobbyist to professional athlete.

 Most of all as a coach, I have seen (and continue to see) the dramatic effect these zones have on the performance of our athletes.

-In my last post, I spoke about why intensity trumps volume and the mistake of training in the “intensity grey zone”.
+In my last article, I spoke about why intensity trumps volume and the mistake of training in the “intensity grey zone”.